 Our school recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEN.

 We celebrate perseverance, resilience and risk taking, ensuring children welcome challenge and are not frightened to make mistakes.
-We are part of the Durham Resilience Project this year.
 We encourage children to take ownership of and responsibility for their learning, so they have the confidence and curiosity to ask questions, solve problems and respond to quality feedback.
 Children are praised for hard work, determination and having a positive attitude.
 Safeguarding and welfare is extremely important and pupils are taught the virtues of kindness, good manners and positive behaviour.
-We have Buddies, School Councillors, Sports leaders, Young Carers, Headteachers assistants and Green Leaders allowing children to understand the importance of responsibility.
+We have Buddies, School Councillors, Sports leaders, Young Carers, Headteachers Assistants and Green Leaders allowing children to understand the importance of responsibility.

 In order to create an inclusive school where everyone can flourish, whatever their background, we promote an ethos of respect and empathy, where diversity is valued and celebrated – both within school and the wider world.
 We are an Educate and Celebrate School which aims to ‘transform schools and organisations into LGBTQ+ friendly places, creating a safe environment for staff, students, governors and parents to thrive and achieve, enabling everyone to be themselves without fear of discrimination.’
-The aim of the programme is very simple – to stamp out any form of homophobic or transphobic bullying by educating children about LGBT issues, using stories, assemblies, the curriculum – any way we can!
+The aim of the programme is very simple – to stamp out any form of homophobic or transphobic bullying by educating children about LGBTQ+ issues, using stories, assemblies, the curriculum – any way we can!

 This SEND Information Report should be read alongside the school’s SEND Policy, the Equalities Information and Objectives and the Accessibility Plan.

 - Miss Marr (EYFS and KS1) and Miss Dobson (KS2) are the key contacts for SEND.
 They can be contacted either by email at firstname.lastname@example.org or telephone on 01388 730283.